 Musée Magritte Museum, Place Royale 1, Brussels 1000

 Housed within a luxurious 19th Century department store, MIM is internationally renowned for its extraordinary collection of over 8,000 instruments; including the oldest saxophone in the world.
 Once inside, visitors can embark on a tour of the musical world; listening to almost 200 musical extracts of the instruments on display via infrared headphones.
 During the tour, they can also learn about the history of each instrument as well as Belgian musical history; including the country’s important role in making recorders and proto-synthesizers in the 18th and 19th centuries.
 Make sure to look out for the unique set of giant Chinese stone chimes while you’re there!

 Musical Instruments Museum, Rue Montagne de la Cour 2, Brussels 1000

 Calling all chocolate lovers!
 If you have a serious sweet-tooth, a visit to this mouth-watering museum is a definite must.
 Belgium is famous for its delicious chocolate and visitors to Choco-Story can gain a glimpse into its history.
 The museum invites guests to travel back in time and discover the origin of chocolate and how it came to be loved around the world today.
 The tour begins by sharing the history of the Aztecs and Mayans who cultivated cocoa trees thousands of years ago.
 Through posters, videos, and explanatory panels, chocolate lovers can then learn about how it is made today.
 Along the way, they can also watch a master chocolate maker make pralines by hand and discover numerous sculptures made entirely out of chocolate.
 But don’t worry, you will get to sample the good stuff too during tasting sessions and one-hour workshops.
-Read our Guide to Belgium chocolate.
+Read our guide to Belgian chocolate.